The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 fragmentation trees provided by the formula

 tool.
-Assume your are using a
+Assume we are using a

-on this spectra:
+on these spectra:

-sirius -i <spectral-lib> -o <output> formula passatutto
+sirius -i <spectral-lib> -o <projectspace> formula passatutto

 If no molecular formulas are annotated to the input spectra the best scoring candidate will be used for decoy computation instead.